Oyeleye/Web-calculator/README.md

 To have the hours and minutes of the time from 1 to 9 show zero before them, e.g. 1 displays 01, 2 displays 02, etc., add to string and padStart to minutes and set the padStart to 2, and pad it with "0".
 Do the same with hours.

+Add comma after every 3 numbers displayed, by creating a comma component and importiing it to App, as well as passing value to it on the display {comma(value)}.